-- Itching can become so severe that the horse scratches itself on anything available including posts, stable doors and trees
+- Intense itchiness - itching can become so severe that the horse scratches itself on anything available including posts, stable doors and trees.

-- Change in the horse’s behaviour such as seeming lethargic or agitated/restless and impatient, with a lack of concentration when ridden
+- Changes in the horse’s behaviour such as seeming lethargic or agitated/restless and impatient, with a lack of concentration when ridden.

 Management and control

-- Avoid turning out in marshy, boggy fields.
-Midges are poor fliers so a more exposed windy site that is well drained may have fewer midges
+- Midges are poor fliers so a more exposed windy site that is well drained may have fewer midges; avoid turning out in marshy, boggy fields.

 - Steroid medication may be considered in severe cases.
-Speak to your vet about whether it could be an option for your horse
+Speak to your vet about whether this is a suitable option for your horse.

 There are many insect repellents and insecticides available but some are more effective than others.
 Products containing pyrethroid or permethrin are generally more effective and may help to deter midges from biting.
 The products should be applied with care following the manufacturers’ instructions and should not be applied to inflamed or broken skin.